wintercms/meta/release-notes/build-466.md

 ## Performance Improvements
 - Minor performance improvement by not calling Lang::get() every time a CMS Page object is instantiated.
+- Minor performance improvement in the plugin manager by not looping over all plugins everytime a plugin identifier needs to be normalized.

 ## Community Improvements
 -